bbc/chaos-lambda/README.md

 Whenever the lambda is triggered it will potentially terminate one instance per Auto Scaling Group in the region.
 By default the probability of terminating an ASG's instance is 1 in 6.
-This probability can be overridden by setting a "lambda-monkey-termination" tag on the ASG with a value between 0.0 and 1.0, where 0.0 means never terminate and 1.0 means always terminate.
+This probability can be overridden by setting a `lambda-monkey-termination` tag on the ASG with a value between 0.0 and 1.0, where 0.0 means never terminate and 1.0 means always terminate.